 Around 2010 Twists became a new direction from Gumotex: lighter, less rugged boats that suited recreational users.
-They didn’t last.
+The original models didn’t last.

-The Gumotex Twist 1 (LitePack then later teflon-coated Hevealon, 2.6m long, 79cm/31″ wide, 6kg, max. load 100kg) became the replacement for the popular Solar and cost about £330 in the UK.
+The Gumotex Twist 1 (LitePack then later teflon-coated Hevealon, 2.6m long, 79cm/31″ wide, 6kg, max. load 100kg) became the replacement for the popular Solar.
 There’s a good review here and the author, Dave D, sent in some photos and updated impressions below.

-Notice the black seats on his yellow boat are not the bulky OE items which have been cut out, so making the boat even lighter.
+Notice the black backrest on his yellow boat are not the bulky and fixed stock items which have been cut out, so making the boat even lighter.
 I saw a Twist recently and realised they use the textured LitePack material for the whole boat, inside and out.
 This must be what makes them so light, while being like rubberised canvas it also takes a little longer to dry and a little less slippery on the water.
-This video on youtube shows some disastrous porosity in a Lite Pack Twist.
-It can be fairly claimed that was an exception and the boat was replaced, but it’s hard to see that ever happening with Nitrilon.
+This video below shows some disastrous porosity in a Lite Pack Twist.
+It can be fairly claimed that was an exception and the boat was replaced, but it’s hard to see that ever happening with full Nitrilon.
 A few years later the next Twists models were made in Nitrilon Lite.

 As for a Twist II, a mate got one along with a T1, and he likes the lightness above all.
 Vital stats on that one are 3.6m/11ft 10in; 80cm/31.5″ and just 9k/20lbs, so nearly as long as a Sunny, as wide too but nearly half the weight which makes hauling with boat in a pack much more viable.
 He has since got a new T2 but prefers the lightness and compactness of the old one, once he’s swapped out the seats.

-[Dave D]: Here’s a few more thoughts now that I’ve had a chance to use a T1 a bit longer:
+[Dave D]: Here’s a few more thoughts now that I’ve had a chance to use an original T1 a bit longer: